... When You Failed As an Undergraduate.

 2. Say goodbye to the limitations of a UCAS personal statement

 Graduate applications in the UK tend to be handled by the universities themselves instead of a unified service like UCAS, which means that each university application is wildly different.
 You can therefore cater your personal statements and research proposals to the specific interests of each university.
 If Oxford excels in a certain area of microbiology that you are interested in for example, then feel free to go to town on it.
-Many people struggled with their undergraduate Oxbridge applications because filling in one form for five universities did not suit their style.
-Without that handicap, there is no reason why the written elements of your application should be standouts.
+Many people struggled with their undergraduate Oxbridge applications because filling in one form for five universities did not suit their style, but with your postgraduate application you will be applying to the individual university directly.

 3. Don’t worry about colleges